-Guernsey in the Channel islands is a delight for those who love fresh, locally produced food with a flavour of both France and England.
+Guernsey in the Channel islands is a delight for those who love fresh, locally produced food with flavours of both France and England.
 There are lush, flower-filled pastures for the Guernsey cows and goats to produce their milk, from the sea you’ll find an abundance of crab, lobster and other seafood and from the land you’ll find home-grown veg on the roadside hedge-veg stalls.
 From the sophisticated restaurants of St Peter’s Port, to the fresh-sea-air beach cafes what’s not to love?
-Here are some local specialities that you’ll want to look out for on Guernsey and its channel island cousin, Sark;
+Here are some local traditional Guernsey food that you’ll want to look out for on Guernsey itself and its Channel Island cousin, Sark;

 I hope that you enjoy the video below about the delicious food on Guernsey and Sark

 If you can’t see the video above, view it on my blog or you can also view it on Youtube

 Subscribe to all my videos in I-tunes

 If you enjoyed this video, check out the others in my Video archive

 As you walk along the cliff paths on the rocky south coast of Guernsey, your eyes might just pick out the colourful buoys bobbing in the sea below, each anchoring a lobster pot in place.
 Some of the best restaurants in Guernsey are serving great local seafood in St Peter’s Port and at SeaFresh on the pier near Castle Cornet you can find the freshest fish for sale straight from the fishing boats.
 We caught the ferry to Sark for the day and found the perfect place to try locally caught lobster, sitting in the rose-filled garden of La Sablonnerie Hotel on a sunny day.
 The restaurant has a classic French style and we enjoyed half a lobster with a light, buttery sauce, that had been freshly caught that morning.